dexteryy/Project-WebCube/README.md

 #### Step 4 (optional)

-You can remove demo code and get a clean codebase:
+You can remove example code and get a clean codebase:

 ```
 npm run empty